Stewart International Airport: Stewart Airfield

-Stewart Air Force Base/Stewart Air National Guard Base
+Stewart Air Force / Air National Guard Base

 After the creation of the United States Air Force following World War II, the army airfield was converted to an air force base while still being used for training of cadets at West Point.
 Stewart became the home of Headquarters 1st Region Army Air Defense Command in 1966.
 It remained so until the deactivation of the Nike Hercules system at the end of 1974.
 The air force base was deactivated in 1970 and it officially remained unoccupied by the Air Force until 1983, when the 105th Airlift Wing (105 AW) and the 213th Engineer Installation Squadron (213 EIS) of the New York Air National Guard took up quarters.
 The Air National Guard unit has flown support missions not only for U.S. military operations in Iraq and Afghanistan but also for humanitarian relief efforts.

 This area of the airport, now called Stewart Air National Guard Base, was home to the Air Force C-5 Galaxy aircraft before being replaced by the newer and smaller C-17 Globemaster III in 2011.
-Stewart ANGB also hosts VMGR-452, a Marine Corps Reserve squadron flying the KC-130J.
+Stewart ANGB also hosted VMGR-452, a Marine Corps Reserve squadron flying the KC-130J, until 2022.